Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 ![Image of GeMM AI Engine implementation Timeline Trace 32x32x32](images/gemm_aie_trace_32x32x32.PNG)

-The time reported by trace is with the dma_hls kernel running at 156.250MHz.
-Since the dma_hls kernel is running at 312.5 MHz, we need to scale the time data.
+The time reported by trace is with the dma_hls kernel running at 312.50MHz.

 ```
 Processing Time = (Start of Processing Timestamp of Stream output C) - (End of Processing Timestamp of Stream output C)

-Processing Time (with 156.250MHZ)    =  7.514 us
+Processing Time (with 312.50MHZ)    =  3.584 us
-Processing Time (scaled to 312.5MHZ) =  (7.514 * (156.25/312.5)) us
-                                     =   3.757 us

 Latency = (Start of  processing of Stream input A & B )- (Start of  processing Timestamp of Stream output C)